martymac/fpart/docs/www.fpart.org/docs/fpsync.md

-Despite its initial "proof of concept" status, fpsync has quickly evolved into a powerful (yet simple to use) migration tool and has been successfully used to boost migration of several hundreds of TB of data (initially at $work but it has also been tested by several organizations such as UCI, Intel and Amazon ;
+Despite its initial "proof of concept" status, fpsync has quickly evolved into a powerful (yet simple to use) migration tool and has been successfully used to boost migration of several PB of data (initially at $work but it has also been tested by several organizations such as UCI, Intel and Amazon ; see the 'Links' section).
-see the 'See also' section at the end of this document).

 In addition to being very fast (as transfers start during FS crawling and are parallelized), fpsync is able to resume or replay synchronization "runs" (see